 I believe that the counseling office should be the safest place that you could ever be.
 It is the place where you can be angry, depressed, utterly heart broken, or completely fall apart without judgement, without shame, and with complete acceptance of who you are and how you feel.

 Ph.D.
-Rehabilitation Counseling and Administration, East Carolina University
+Rehabilitation Counseling and Administration, East Carolina University, 2017

 During my graduate work, I was able to intern with the NC Department of Health and Human Services in the Division of Vocational Rehabilitation, where I assisted individuals with Mental Health and Substance Use diagnoses return to work.
 As a doctoral intern, I was privileged enough to provide treatment to individuals serving in the United States military in a private inpatient substance use treatment facility .
-During this time, I was also able to help develop, and co-coordinate a Mental Health and Substance Use treatment clinic within the Department of Addictions and Rehabilitation Studies at East Carolina University, where I also provided individual and group counseling services.
+During this time, I was also able to help develop, and co-coordinate the Navigate Counseling clinic at East Carolina University, where I also provided individual and group counseling services.

 In addition to my clinical work, I have conducted and published research focused on the military population, substance use disorders, and process addictions.